At the end of your building project

-If you do need an occupancy permit, it is an offence under the Act to occupy the new building before you have received the permit.
+If you do need an occupancy permit, it is an offence under the Building Act 1993 to occupy the new building before you have received the permit.

 The owner or the builder may apply for the occupancy permit.
 Before issuing an occupancy permit, the building surveyor may request certificates or statements from various practitioners involved in the construction.

 Your building surveyor will issue certificate of final inspection for extensions or alterations to existing homes.
 Extensions and alterations do not require an occupancy permit, as the existing building should already have an occupancy permit.

 Final cost of works

 For building permits issued on or after 1 July 2019, you or your authorised agent should monitor the cost of building work and should maintain records of the cost of work.